Reorder point = daily consumption x lead time + safety stock. Reached: reorder immediately.

 The logic: you reorder at 105 coils.
 During the 5-day lead time, you consume 75 coils (15 x 5).
 When the delivery arrives, you have 30 coils left in the warehouse plus 200 new ones.
 That tells you: your warehouse needs space for a maximum of 230 coils of this cable type.

-Minimum stock = daily consumption x safety factor (in days)
+Minimum stock = daily consumption × safety factor (in days)

 Practical Example: Minimum Stock for Screws in a Plumbing Business

-A plumbing business with 4 technicians uses M8 stainless steel screws daily for pipe clamps and wall mounts.
+A plumbing business with 4 technicians uses M8 stainless steel screws daily.
 The baseline:

 Safety stock is the variable where most businesses get it wrong.
 Too low: material runs out despite the reorder point.
 Too high: capital sits idle in the warehouse and warehouse costs rise.

+Simplest method: daily buffer.
 Your supplier is late by an average of 2 days?
 At 15 units of daily consumption, that is 30 units of safety stock.
 Does the supplier deliver reliably on the day?
-Then a buffer of half a day is enough.
+Then a half-day buffer is enough.

 Three factors determine the level: